amenzwa/amenzwa.github.io/computing/CSCurriculum.md

   - Programmers are not licensed professionals.
 And their negligence often go unnoticed, because bugs are a commonplace in programming.
 Moreover, a bug caused by an ordinary mistake cannot, with certainty, be distinguished from a bug caused by a wilful negligence.
 - management
   - All major engineering projects are managed by experienced, licensed engineers.
   - Most IT projects are managed by businessmen who have no technical background.
+So, programmers, like artists, are managed by non-practitioners.
 - repeatability
   - Engineering processes are repeatable on a large scale.
-  - Regardless of size, software processes are rarely, if ever, repeatable, because no two software projects are identical, much like no two artworks are the same.
+  - Regardless of size, software processes are rarely, if ever, repeatable, because no two software projects are identical, much like no two artworks are.

 ## *systems*